Learning from Informants: Relations between Learning Success Criteria: Delayability vs. Consistency: Canonical informant and Totality

 \end{definition}

-\citet*{Sch:th:84} and \citet*{Ful:th:85} showed that set-drivenness is a restriction when learning only from positive information and also the relation between the learning restrictions differ as observed by \citet*{kotzing2016map}.
+\cite{Sch:th:84} and \cite{Ful:th:85} showed that set-drivenness is a restriction when learning only from positive information and also the relation between the learning restrictions differ as observed in \cite{kotzing2016map}.

-In the next Lemma we observe that, by contrast, set-drivenness is not a restriction in the setting of learning from informants.
-Concurrently, we generalize \cite{Gol:j:67}'s observation, stating that considering solely canonical informants to determine learning success does not give more learning power, to arbitrary delayable learning success criteria.
+In the next Lemma we observe that, by contrast, set-drivenness is not a restriction in the setting of learning from informant.
+Concurrently, we generalize \cite{Gol:j:67}'s observation, stating that considering solely canonical informant to determine learning success does not give more learning power, to arbitrary delayable learning success criteria.

 \begin{lemma} Let $\beta$ be a delayable learning success criterion.
 Then